• Skip to main content

 The non-technical sight picture: hard target focus.

-Editor's Note: This topic is hot and heavy right now on the Internet.
-The information Scott shares is valuable, but if you're a beginner, please keep in mind that you must learn the rules first before you can break them.
-We highly recommend starting to learn using a traditional, hard front sight focus.
-As you gain more experience, Scott's article will make even more sense.
+Editor’s Note: This article was originally published on Oct.
+24 by retired Green Beret, Scott Satterlee, and updated by Myles, Founder of Tactical Hyve.
+The information Scott shares is valuable, but if you’re a beginner, please keep in mind that we feel it’s important to learn the rules first before you can break them.
+We highly recommend starting to learn using a traditional, hard front-sight focus.
+As you gain more experience, Scott’s article will make even more sense.

 Some folks call it “point shooting” or “instinctive shooting,” which couldn’t be further from the truth.